fooock/alastria-deploy/docker/README.md

 # Install Alastria using Docker
 If you want to test Alastria using Docker then you have two options.

+## Alastria base image
+I built a base Docker image with all common components for validator and regular nodes.
+You can build this image executing the task `make build-base-image`.
+If you use a proxy, this task automatically uses it to build the image.
+This can take a while.

 ## Install using Vagrant
 Start the [`Vagrantfile`](Vagrantfile) of this repo to install all dependencies, `docker`, `make` etc.